-NSW Business Chamber has been helping to promote the prosperity and capability of Australian businesses for more than 185 years.
+NSW Business Chamber, the state's peak business organisation, has been helping to promote the prosperity and capability of Australian businesses for more than 185 years.

 In 1885, the Chamber of Manufactures of NSW was founded to lobby on behalf of its members, primarily for a better deal on tariff policies.
 Since adopting a new constitution in 1895, the Chamber has maintained a non-political stance to champion the broader interests of NSW businesses, which it continues to the present day.